tencentyun/intlcloud-documents/yehe_doc/通信服务/邮件推送/常见问题_intl_en.md

 - In other cases, please configure it at your domain service provider.

 ### Does the email service have any requirements on DNS resolution?
 The email sender domain must be a fourth-level domain, such as `mail._domainkey.domain.com`.
-The corresponding Tencent Cloud DNS plan should be [Individual Professional](https://buy.cloud.tencent.com/cns).
-Please make sure that you have the permissions to add and configure fourth-level subdomains.